h5bp/html5please/posts/scoped-css.md

 tags:
 kind: css

 Scoped stylesheets are still in active development.
-There is no stable version of any browser supporting this now.
+While you can experiment with them in Chrome Canary (see `about:flags`), there is no stable version of any browser supporting this now.